-5.10 Qualitative Interviews
+5.11 Qualitative Interviews

-5.10.1 Individual Semi-Structured Interviews with Participants
+5.11.1 Individual Semi-Structured Interviews with Participants

 Each of the three study sites participating in HPTN 073 will conduct individual semi-structured interviews with approximately five participants that initiated PrEP at each site and approximately five men that did not initiate PrEP at each site.
 The objective of the individual interviews is to ascertain information about factors that serve as facilitators and barriers in the initiation, acceptability and adherence of PrEP.
-Consensual Qualitative Research methods33 will be used to analyze the qualitative data.
-The objective of the individual interviews is to ascertain information about factors that serve as facilitators and barriers in formation about factors that serve as facilitators and barriers in the initiation, acceptability and adherence of PrEP.
-Consensual Qualitative Research methods33 will be used to analyze the qualitative data.
-The objective of the individual interviews is to ascertain information about factors that serve as facilitators and barriers in the initiation, acceptability and adherence of PrEP.
+Consensual Qualitative Research methods will be used to analyze the qualitative data.
 Interviews will be conducted among participants as they complete the Week 52 follow up visit.
 We will collect the data over approximately a 5 month period with approximately 2 participants per site (one that initiated PrEP and one that did not) per month starting when the first participant completes week 52.
 The sites will ask participants to complete the interview until the "slots" for that month have been filled.